How to become

 Other Routes

-You'll find it useful to do a short course in blacksmithing.
-This will help you decide if it's a suitable career and may be useful if you plan to look for a training position.
+You could do a short introductory course in blacksmithing.
+This will help you decide if it's a career that would suit you.
 The British Artist Blacksmiths Association has details of training organisations.

 More Information